 “I was going to be ordained as a priest when I was 20 but I went into business instead and became chairman of York City Football Club.”

-Mr Sinclair began his religious training in 1993 and was ordained as an Anglican priest in 1997 – a job which took him to several parishes in rural North Yorkshire during his 12 years as a full-time clergyman.
+Mr Sinclair began his religious training in 1993 and was ordained as an Anglican priest in 1997 – a job which took him to several parishes in rural North Yorkshire during his 12 years as a

 Now retired, Mr Sinclair said the country should get behind Harry Redknapp for the vacant England manager’s job.